adobe/helix-pipeline/README.md

 ### Error Handlers

 In default state, the pipeline will process all normal functions but will skip `error handlers`  (`.error()`).
-But when the pipeline is in the _error state_, the normal processing functions are no longer executed until the end of the pipeline is reached or if the _error state_ is cleared.
-It will however, execute _error handlers_.
+When the pipeline is in the _error state_ normal processing functions are suspended until the end of the pipeline is reached, or the _error state_ is cleared.
+While in the _error state_, _error handlers_ will be executed.
 The pipeline execution is in an _error state_ if `context.error` is defined.
-This can happen with if a processing function throws an Exception, or if it sets the `context.error` object directly.
+An _Error state_ can happen when a processing function throws an Exception, or if it sets the `context.error` object directly.

 Example: